South Carolina Workers' Compensation Statute of Limitations

 A legal statute of limitations is known as an “affirmative defense.”
 This means it can be used to entirely bar your claim.
 However, like all affirmative defenses, it must be raised in order for the employer to take advantage of it.
 Likewise, an employer’s bad conduct can actually waive the statute of limitations.
 Here’s how this works:

 - Waiver – An employer can voluntarily waive a statute of limitations, but this is rare.
 More commonly, an employer waives the statute of limitations accidentally by failing to bring it up.
-The worker gives notice then later files the claim, and the employer takes some specific action before the Commission, thereby accepting the claim and waiving its defense.
+The worker gives notice and then later files the claim, and the employer takes some specific action before the Commission, thereby accepting the claim and waiving its defense.
 Although this is rare, it does happen.

 - Estoppel – Again, though very uncommon, some employers behave poorly after a work injury and do things that legally prevent them from taking advantage of the statute of limitations.
 For instance, some employers may lie and tell the claimant there is “no insurance,” in order to get them not to file a claim.
 Or, they may misrepresent the process for filing a claim, such as using “fake forms,” and saying the employer will file the claim for the worker, only to never do so.
 If the employer engages in this sort of wrongdoing and it can be proven, a statute of limitations defense is often lost.